nanlabs/awesome-nan/README.md

 - Contributions make the open source community such an amazing place to learn, inspire, and create.
 - Any contributions you make are **truly appreciated**.
 - Check out our [contribution guidelines](./CONTRIBUTING.md) for more information.

-## License

-This project is Licensed under the [MIT License](./LICENSE).
-Please go through the License at least once before making your contribution. </p>

 ## Contributors